linode/docs/docs/security/securing-your-server.md

         root    ALL=(ALL)       ALL
         exampleuser        ALL=(ALL)       ALL

-6. Press 'Esc' to leave insert mode and enter the following command to save the file and quit visudo:
+6. Press 'Esc' to leave insert mode, and enter the following command to save the file and quit visudo:

         :wq